 Construction of the current cathedral

-Construction of the current cathedral began at the end of the 12th century, by the Bishop of Strasbourg, Henry of Hasenburg.
-With the cathedral in Basle having been completed, the new one in Strasbourg was to be even more glorious.
-The work was spread out over 3 centuries and was completed in 1439.
+Construction of the current cathedral began at the end of the 12th century by the Bishop of Strasbourg, Henry of Hasenburg.
+With the cathedral in Basle having been completed, the new one in Strasbourg would be even more glorious.
+The work was spread out over three centuries and was completed in 1439.

-Sandstone from the Vosges, in either pink or brown (pollution gave the cathedral its pink-grey colour), was used.
+Sandstone from the Vosges was used in either pink or brown (pollution gave the cathedral its pink-grey colour).
 In German, the sandstone is called Sandstein, which means “stone of sand”, and is known in French as “grès”.

 From Romanesque to Gothic styles

-At first glance, the architectural contrast between the chancel and the façade is clearly visible.
-Indeed, construction began by the chancel and the north transept in Romanesque style.
+At first glance, the architectural contrast between the chancel and the façade is visible.
+Indeed, the chancel and the north transept began construction in Romanesque style.

-With the arrival in 1225 of the team of a new foreman who was familiar with Chartres and Burgundy, it was decided to continue the works in the innovative gothic style of the time.
-As such, this style which was already well-established in Ile de France made its appearance in Alsace.
+With the arrival in 1225 of the team of a new foreman familiar with Chartres and Burgundy, it was decided to continue the works in the innovative gothic style of the time.
+As such, this style, already well-established in Ile de France, appeared in Alsace.

 The architect of the Cathedral of Strasbourg built the most modern building of his time in the Holy Roman Empire.
-Moreover, its forms were largely inspired by the Saint Denis Basilica, which was then a new reference during the 13th century.
+Moreover, its forms were primarily inspired by the Saint Denis Basilica, a new reference during the 13th century.

 French-style Gothic!